sr4jan/AlmaLink/README.md

 This software is proprietary and confidential.
 No part of this software may be reproduced, distributed, or transmitted in any form or by any means, including photocopying, recording, or other electronic or mechanical methods, without the prior written permission of the owner, except in the case of brief quotations embodied in critical reviews and certain other noncommercial uses permitted by copyright law.

-For permission requests, write to the owner at the address below:
+For permission requests, write to the owner at the e-mail address below:
+srajansoni2004@gmail.com

 MONGODB_URI=your_mongodb_uri
 NEXTAUTH_SECRET=your_secret
 ML_API_URL=your_ml_api_url